Covid-19 Community Relief and Safely Reactivating Tourism in the Galapagos

 121.059,46

 Additionally, the CDF provided support with the loan of a pick-up truck for the COE of Galapagos, the delivery of a protective tent to Proinsular; the creation of materials for a biosafety campaign for ABG, as well as water conservation campaigns.
-CDF also provided technical support on georeferencing data (economic and health), and georeferencing of variables during COVID19 and provided expert advice.
+CDF also provided technical support on georeferencing data (economic and health), and georeferencing of variables during COVID-19 and provided expert advice.

 Throughout the pandemic, our directors, staff, collaborators and donors have been attentive to maintaining an effective direct collaboration with the Galapagos community.
 Starting July 1, 2020, tourism was reopened in the Galapagos Islands under a strict biosecurity protocol.
 Yet, the emergency is not over, and good monitoring and control of the spread of the virus requires the support of all of us who are part of daily life on the islands.

 The CDF is now launching a second campaign asking for donors to support local community relief.
-We invite you, our partners and friends in the travel industry, to help Ecuador in its battle against Covid, supporting the local community with the ultimate goal of restarting the travel, conservation and economic activity that is so vital to the Archipelago.
+We invite you, our partners and friends in the travel industry, to help Ecuador in its battle against COVID-19, supporting the local community with the ultimate goal of restarting the travel, conservation and economic activity that is so vital to the Archipelago.
 This time, funds are being requested to provide PCR tests so that the Agency for Biosecurity and Quarantine for the Galapagos (ABG) can continue the work it has been doing in the Islands to effectively stop the spread of this disease.
 If you are interested in contributing in collaboration in this program to maintain the health and safety of the Galapagos and its inhabitants, we request to visit our donation page.

 Thank you all, in advance, for your incredible generosity.